ElangoSubramani/Waitlist-Application/README.md

 # WaitList Application:-

-This is the Waitlist Application developed for Cartrabbit.
+This  Waitlist Application submitted for Cartrabbit.

 ## Installation